0xhjohnson/react-parcel/README.md

 # react-parcel

-good starting point for react parcel application
+Sane, opinionated starting point for React application using Parcel for bundling.
+Theme-ui config is largely based on tailwindcss.